Do people still use lightning rods?

 The FAA, NASA, Dept of Energy, and DoD typically do not build any structures without lightning protection systems.
 In fact, there was a federal report issued in 2004 that reviewed the technical validity of lightning protection and concluded that lightning protection systems are critical to protecting our national infrastructure.
 The American Meteorological Society issued a similar paper in early 2003.

-Is lightning protection required?
+Is lightning protection required by code?

 Not always.
 There are different guidelines in different parts of the country.
 Some Federal agencies require lightning protection, other agencies have requirements that if lightning protection is to be installed it must comply with NFPA 780.
 For example, the Veteran’s Administration requires UL Master Label Certification for all lightning protection installations.
 The Federal Bureau of Prisons requires lightning protection systems.
 In Florida, the State Building Code requires lightning protection for all health care facilities including, outpatient buildings and extended care homes as well as for schools.